Accessibility within Canvas

 Moving Content within Canvas

-Wherever Drag&Drop is used to reorder components, the Move-to option is also available and allows both screen readers and keyboard users to move Canvas content.
+Wherever drag and drop is used to reorder components, the Move-to option is also available and allows both screen readers and keyboard users to move Canvas content.
 The Move-to option is available in the following features:

 - Course Navigation